 My favorite part of these Green Chile Chicken Enchiladas is the cheese.
 Look at all that golden brown cheesy deliciousness.

 I either make two small 8×8″ pans or a large 13×9″ and freeze for days when I am at a loss or too tired to cook.
 Just remember to take out of the freezer in the morning and come home to pop in the oven for 30 minutes at 350°F. Easy, right?

 The whole wheat tortillas are better for Dave as a Type 2 diabetic because the whole wheat breaks down slower than processed flour tortillas.
 This filling of fresh shredded white roasted chicken breast meat, white beans, corn, green chiles and Pepper Jack cheese, gets a good slathering of a salsa verde or your favorite green sauce and is rolled up.
 This usually makes 8 hefty Green Chile Chicken Enchiladas.

 More salsa verde on top with even more Pepper Jack cheese and this is one tasty meal.
 Enjoy!

-This post has been updated, has new photographs and was originally posted here in January 2014.
+This post has been updated with a new video and was originally posted here in August 2016.

 - 1 roasted chicken white breast meat, shredded